 Evelyn has made a French poster and Arabella has been learning to sew.

-Evelyn's finished one of the writing tasks.
+Evelyn has finished one of the writing tasks, well done.

 Professor Kaos taught us about gases and looking after our world as part of our science week work